 Transportation impact analysis (TIA) guidelines

 The City's transportation impact analysis guidelines specify which projects must complete a transportation impact analysis prior to obtaining approval from the City.
 The City requires that a TIA be prepared by a qualified consultant selected by the City and paid for by the project applicant.
 The guidelines also specify the requirements of what analyses must be included in a TIA.
 Please contact us with any questions regarding what projects must complete a TIA or the scope of the analysis required.

 Transportation impact fees

 Menlo Park has adopted a transportation impact fee program to determine the cost of infrastructure necessary as a result of new development.
-A citywide fee was adopted in 2009.
-Within the El Camino Real/Downtown Specific Plan area, a supplemental fee was adopted in 2015.
-Both fees are updated annually on July 1 based on escalation of construction costs.
+A citywide fee was adopted in 2009 and updated in January 2020 according to the transportation impact fee nexus study.
+Please see the table below for the current rate schedule.

 2021 fee amount*